Code-Moss/I-Heart-New-Vegas-Mossy-Cut/wjsetup.md

 # IN-GAME CONFIGURATION

-It's time to finally run Morrowind.
+It's time to finally run Fallout: New Vegas.

-- In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
+- In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **New Vegas**.
 - Click **Run** to run the executable.

-> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.
+> Always remember to run Fallout: New Vegas through Mod Organizer 2 to detect the Virtual Files folder, and thus load the installed mods.

-- Once the game has finished loading, click **Options** and click the **Video** tab.
-- The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
-I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
-- Turn the **Real-time Shadows** slider all the way to the left, disabling them.
-Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
-- Turn the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.

-> ⚠️ If your game crashes when trying to access the **Video** tab, it may be because you are running Morrowind at a resolution unsupported by the game.

-> ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
-Instead, run **MGE XE** and adjust it there.

 # MOD KEYBINDINGS

-This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you, having followed this guide from beginning to end.
+This is a handy reference table which will hopefully help you have a better idea of what new hotkeys are available to you.

 Key | Function | Added by
 ------------ | ------------- | -------------
-K | Orders followers to attack the current target | Kill Command L | Equips lockpicks | Security Enhanced
-P | Equips probes | Security Enhanced
-C | Equips light sources | Torch Hotkey
-V | Opens shader controller | MGE XE Shader Pack Up/Down | Scrolls through shaders on the shader controller menu | MGE XE Shader Pack Left/Right | Disables/enables shaders on the shader controller menu | MGE XE Shader Pack Alt + F4 | Creates a permanent save | Sophisticated Save System Ctrl+Left Click | Select individual item in stack in inventory | Morrowind Code Patch Shift+Left Click | Select entire stack in inventory | Morrowind Code Patch Alt+Left Click | Transfer entire stack | Morrowind Code Patch E+Left Click | Equips/unequips item in inventory | Quick Equip E+Left Click | Use potion/ingredient in inventory | Quick Equip Shift+Left Click | Highlight a quest / Hide a quest / Unhide a quest | Better Questlist
+F6 | Create full save | lStewieAl's Tweaks
+F10 | Reload current loaded save | lStewieAl's Tweaks
+Left ALT | Skip player deathcam when dying | lStewieAl's Tweaks R (double tap) | Switch ammunition | lStewieAl's Tweaks I | Toggle HUD | lStewieAl's Tweaks
+J | Open Pip-Boy quests tab | lStewieAl's Tweaks
+Hold Tab | Toggle scope night vision when aiming down the scope | lStewieAl's Tweaks M | Open Pip-Boy world map tab | lStewieAl's Tweaks Ctrl-F | Apply filter for searching in Pip-Boy | lStewieAl's Tweaks Shift+E | Pick locked door even if you have the key | lStewieAl's Tweaks Shift+E | Pick up and equip | lStewieAl's Tweaks Scroll wheel | Adjust binocular zoom | lStewieAl's Tweaks G | Equip/unequip grenade/mine | Quick Grenade Hotkey C + Scroll wheel | Scroll through grenades/mines | Quick Grenade Hotkey H | Open weapon wheel | Just Assorted Mods
+V | Toggle bullet time | Just Assorted Mods Shift+Movement | Sprint | Just Assorted Mods
+X | Melee bash | B42 Melee Bash

 # MOD ORGANIZER 2 PROFILES

-Morrowind Sharp is offered in two versions:
+I Heart New Vegas is offered in two versions:
-- The standard **Morrowind Sharp** profile.
+- The standard **I Heart New Vegas** profile.
-- The extended **Morrowind Sharper** profile.
+- The extended **I Heart New Vegas Extended** profile.

-The first profile is a great modlist for anyone getting their feet wet in Morrowind.
-It includes the most relevant bug fixes, user interface improvements, quality of life additions, basic gameplay and balance overhauls, and vanilla-friendly visual and audio touch ups.
-It doesn't make any significant change to the way the game is played.

-The second profile expands on Morrowind Sharp.
-It adds many minor bug fixes and user interface improvements, many more gameplay tweaks and major gameplay and balance overhauls.
-It also expands on the selection of visual and audio mods, in particular expanding the sound aspect of the game with new sounds and an entirely new music soundtrack.
+The second profile expands on I Heart New Vegas' base install.
+It adds a selection of minor mods that I would have loved to include in **Misc Immersion Merge**.
+It also adds modern, high quality body replacers.

 Which one you choose to use is up to you.
 To select profiles, click the **Profile** dropdown menu as seen in the screenshot, and click the profile you want to use.
-Make sure not to switch profiles on an ongoing save, in particular if going from **Morrowind Sharper** to **Morrowind Sharp**.
+Make sure not to switch profiles on an ongoing save, in particular if going from **I Heart New Vegas Extended** to **I Heart New Vegas**.

 ![Profiles](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/ProfileSelection.png)